KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `application_domain`: The application domain of the repository.
 This may be related to the research area of a software component (e.g., Astrophysics) or the general domain/functionality of the tool (i.e., machine learning projects)
 - `acknowledgement`: Any text that the authors have prepared to acknnowledge the contribution from others, or project funding.
 - `contributors`: Contributors to a software component
+- `contributing guidelines`: Guidelines indicating how to contribute to a software component.
 - `citation`: Software citation (usually in `.bib` form) as the authors have stated in their readme file, or through a `CFF` file.
 - `code_of_conduct`: Link to the code of conduct file of the project
 - `code_repository`: Link to the source code (typically the repository where the readme can be found)